deliverr/recruiting-exercises/inventory-allocator/README.md

 5. Tests.py - Contains all the tests for this project.
 6. Warehouse.py - The class for handling the warehouse and its management.

-## Running the tests
+## Running the tests:

-1. Install the requirements using pip
+1. Install the requirements using pip <br>
 `pip3 -r requirements.txt`

 2. Run the command below to run all the tests.
-I have used the pytest module for testing of this project.
+I have used the pytest module for testing of this project.  <br>
 `pytest Tests.py`

 ## Improvements to the current algorithm